petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    }
    ```

-1. Execute the `WikiPage_DELETE_ById` shell script or Java class using the desired Wiki page ID for its parameter.
+1. Execute `WikiPage_DELETE_ById` using the desired Wiki page ID for its parameter.
 This deletes the specified Wiki page.

    **For cURL:**